Smith College Deadlines

 Starting earlier is of course far better as it results in a superior application, because more revisions are possible, which increases your chances of winning.

-* Interest is registered by passing through three levels of engagement with the Smith Fellowships Program.
+* Interest is registered by passing through four levels of engagement with the Smith Fellowships Program.

 You cannot see what's involved in the next level because you do not have access to it until you have successfully completed the level you are on.